CrunchyData/pg_featureserv/examples/openlayers/openlayers-pgrouting.md

 * Turn on `pg_featureserv` with `DATABASE_URL` environment variable pointing to the `routing` database, and confirm is is connecting by pointing your browser at the admin page.
 * Turn on `pg_tileserv` with `DATABASE_URL` environment variable pointing to the `routing` database, and confirm is is connecting by pointing your browser at the admin page.
-* Make sure the `vectorUrl` and `routeUrl` in the HTML file are pointing at your tile and feature servers.
+* Make sure the `serverName' in the HTML file points at your tile and feature servers.
-* Open up the HTML page in your browers.
+* Open up the HTML page in your browser.